pdimens/mimick/docs/usage.md

 ```

 ### FASTA file(s)
 You will need at least 1 fasta file as input, which goes at the very end of the command.
-It's assumed
+If providing more than 1
-that each fasta file is a different haplotype **of the same genome**.
+FASTA for a non-haploid species, it's assumed that each fasta file is a different haplotype **of the same genome**.
+There is no strict enforcement of the fasta files being from the same genome, it's just how you'll probably want to use
+the simulator (but I'm open to being surprised).

 ```fasta inputs
 mimick --lr-type 10x 16,4000000 hap1.fasta hap2.fasta
 #                    ^barcodes  ^fasta 1   ^fasta 2
 ```
+#### Circular DNA
+The `--circular` toggle/flag tells Mimick to treat each contig
+within each FASTA as circular when creating molecules-- this is probably how you'll want to simulate prokaryotic/microbial
+genomes.
+When using `--circular`, you'll see in the `.molecules` file that some molecule end positions may occur before the start
+positions, which is an artifact of the circularization.
+Those positions reflect the start/end positions on the linear sequence in
+the FASTA file and should be interpreted as "started at `start` and reached the end of the contig, then wrapped around to the
+beginning of the contig and kept going until `end`."
+The corresponding length of the molecule will be accurate and the math
+should make sense as well: $end = start + molecule\_size - contig\_size$

 #### **Detailed Options**